Operator algebras and conjugacy problem for the pseudo-Anosov automorphisms of a surface: Introduction

-(In other words, if $\phi,\phi'$ are the conjugate pseudo-Anosov automorphisms, then the $AF$-algebras ${\Bbb A}_{\phi}, {\Bbb A}_{\phi'}$ are stably isomorphic.)
+(In other words, if $\phi$ and $\phi'$ are conjugate pseudo-Anosov automorphisms, then the AF $C^*$-algebras ${\Bbb A}_{\phi}$ and ${\Bbb A}_{\phi'}$ are stably isomorphic.)
 For the sake of clarity, we shall consider an example illustrating the idea in the case $X=T^2$ (a torus).